Hanis3-gatech/CS7641-Project-15/README.md

 * **Yellow Lines: Least Squares Coefficients.** These are underplayed behind Ridge Regression.
 They are usually the same coefficients as Ridge Regression, and can be assumed to they extend up to the blue circles.
 I would ignore the yellow, mores a proof of concept.

 * **Blue Circles: Ridge Regression** As expected, ridge coefficients are generally lower than Elastic-net/Lasso.
 This is expected.
-We see see that some of the blue dots that are slightly higher vertically lie along a red line representing an important feature determined by Elastic-net.
+We see that some of the blue dots that are slightly higher vertically lie along a red line representing an important feature determined by Elastic-net.
 This shows agreement between Elastic-net and OLS/Ridge.

 * **Red Line: Elastic-net.** We make Elastic-net a vertical line to gauge which of the other regression methods lie along this line.
 For example, it is often the case that a green triangle, representing an important feature determined by Lasso feature, lies along a red line.This shows agreement between Elastic-net and OLS/Ridge.
-These features are of high interested, especially when pared with a vertically high blue circle.
+These features are of high interest, especially when paired with a vertically high blue circle.

 * **Yellow X: Top 100 Least Squares Coefficients.** This is essentially the same as the top 100 ridge coefficients.
 These further highlight the features determined to be most expressed by OLS/Ridge often lie along a red line.
 Notice the cluster of yellow X's on the far right?
-This is likely a cluster of genes of very high interested.
+This is likely a cluster of genes of very high interest.

 Do not assume that green triangles or red lines that are vertically low are unimportant.
 We are reminded that these are the coefficients or Elastic-net/Lasso.
 So any non-zero value assigned to these is meaningful.

 After analyzing this plot using the hints I gave above, we are given several clues as to which clusters genes are of interest.
 Often genes near each other are expressed similarly, but this is not always the case.
 This makes sense, as there are stark drop offs in value.
 Good thing we did not shuffle our features, else less meaning would have been derived from our plot!

 ### Elastic-net
-I wont go too much into Elastic-net here.
 We attempted to tune Elastic-net's ratio of L1 Ratio to give us a better RMSE.
 We recall that Lasso currently has the best RMSE, which was 1.1305735649223199.
 Can we do better?

 <p style="text-align: center;"><b>An L1:L2 of 0 is equivalent to <u>Ridge Regression</u></b></p>
 <p style="text-align: center;"><b>An L1:L2 of 1 is equivalent to <u>Lasso Regression</u></b></p>